sacielo/markdown-cv/index.md

 `2024` Ranjith

 ## Publications
+> _"Soon [...], robots [...] would take over the original writing, the searching of the sources, the checking and cross-checking of passages, perhaps even the deduction of conclusions.
+What would that leave the scholar?" - I. Asimov_

 > A reasoned selection is given for brevity.
 Please check my [ORCID](https://orcid.org/0000-0002-2019-8187/)  and my [NASA/ADS](https://ui.adsabs.harvard.edu/search/q=author%3A%22Cielo%2C%20Salvatore%22&sort=date%20desc%2C%20bibcode%20desc&p_=0)
 > records for a more comprehensive list.